 The Ugly Christmas Sweater Celebration is a series of activities in Kansas City that serve as a fundraiser for Operation Breakthrough.
 It’s organized by a group of volunteers and has become one of KC’s favorite holiday traditions.
 News has spread nationally: TV, books, magazines, online media, and even a Travel Channel documentary!
 The event has raised over $200,000 in donations.

 The Ugly Christmas Sweater Party is an annual open bar holiday party, thrown by a group of volunteers, that supports Operation Breakthrough by raising funds and awareness for kids living in poverty in Kansas City’s urban core.
-Keep checking our website for announcements on when this year’s party is!
+Join us at the 15th annual celebration on Friday, December 6 at a new location – The Truman!

 The Official Day

 Since we didn’t want sold out parties to limit the funds we raise, we created Ugly Christmas Sweater Party Day, which has been officially proclaimed by Mayor Sly James for the past 5 years.
 The purpose of this day is to encourage local residents and business to donate food, toys, money, time, and cheer during the holiday season!
 Every business, big or small, can have an impact and help support the cause their own (creative) way.

 Operation Breakthrough is a local non-profit dedicated to helping Kansas City children living in poverty.
 Founded 45 years ago, OB now serves more than 600 children daily from the Kansas City urban core.
 Their mission is to provide a safe, loving and educational environment for children in poverty and to empower their families through advocacy, emergency aid and education.